 Americans with Disabilities Act

-The ADA requires that hospitals and healthcare providers make reasonable accommodations to patients with disabilities.
+The ADA requires that healthcare providers make reasonable accommodations to patients with disabilities.
 Reasonable accommodations include things such as having ramps and wheelchair accessible restrooms.
 They include providing translators for deaf patients when doing so provides necessary and effective communication.
 They also include allowing miniature horses into your hospital if such animals were necessary for a blind person, for example, to walk independently.

 Despite the uncertainty in how courts determine what is a “reasonable accommodation,” good policies, documentation and training can help.